How to Optimize Your Apartment Blog to Rank Higher in Google Search Results

 This is due to the simple fact that a certain ratio of normal words to keywords is required to make Google happy enough with your content to show it high enough in search results.

-For the purpose of this apartment SEO guide, we’ve removed some of the blog content to keep the information succinct.
+For the purpose of this property management SEO guide, we’ve removed some of the blog content to keep the information succinct.
 The original word count of our “Traveler’s Guide” blog was upwards of 1,200 — an optimal length.

 There are a few important components for optimized blog content that are not necessarily visible when you look at a blog online.